When Lifetimes Liberate: A Type System for Arenas with Higher-Order Reachability Tracking: Store Topology and Safety Through Reachability

 \subsubsection{Tracking Resources.}

-The key idea of reachability types is to track which resources a value may reach, and to approximate in the static typing.
-A reference allocation @new Ref(7)@ will evaluate to a fresh \emph{location} in the store, which we type with qualified types as,

-The types\footnote{We inline the type comments of variable bindings for presentation purposes, so that \lstinline|val x = ... // : T| denotes the typing of variable x.
-The body of such a variable (let) binding is also reasonably omitted. } are annotated with a reachability \emph{qualifier}\footnote{We omit qualifiers for untracked values, such as literal constants (integers).} that tracks the dynamic \emph{locations} ($\ell$) or the static \emph{variables} (@r@) that the term may reach.
-We mark a reference as \emph{fresh} with a freshness marker $\QFresh$ if the reference has not yet been bound to a variable, which is handled specially in the applications (\Cref{sec:formal-typing-subtyping}).
+The key idea of reachability types is to track which resources a value may reach.
+A type\footnote{For bindings in snippets, \lstinline|val x = t // : T $\phantom{n}\dashv$ $\phantom{n}\Gamma$|, we illustrate \lstinline|$\Gamma\phantom{.}$$\vdash\phantom{.}$ x : T| unless noted otherwise. \lstinline|$\Gamma$| might be omitted. } is annotated with a reachability \emph{qualifier}\footnote{We omit qualifiers for untracked values, including integers and booleans.} recording the static \emph{variables} the term may reach.
+We mark a reference as \emph{fresh} with a marker $\QFresh$ in its qualifier if the reference has not yet been bound to a variable.
+A reference allocation @new Ref(7)@ bound to variable @r@ is typed as,

+At the runtime, the @new Ref@ expression will evaluate to a fresh \emph{location} in the store, and qualifiers additionally track \emph{locations} in dynamic typing.

-Since the evaluated location of a reference is unknown in the static program, reachability types track variables (@r@) to conservatively approximate runtime locations.
-The variables in the reachability qualifiers will be substituted for locations during the reduction.
+Since the runtime store location of a reference is unknown in the static program, reachability types conservatively approximate runtime locations in static typing.
 Variables and locations are not necessarily in one-to-one correspondence.
-For instance, in a conditional statement that allocates references in both branches,
+For instance, in a conditional statement that reaches references in both branches,

-The static qualifier of the conditional must conservatively include both @{rx, ry}@, even though exactly one location will be produced at runtime.
-In general, a variable in a reachability qualifier represents an \emph{over-approximation} of the set of locations that may actually be reached.
+The static qualifier of the conditional must conservatively include both @rx, ry@, even though exactly one location will be produced at runtime.
+In general, a variable in a reachability qualifier represents an \emph{over-approximation} of the set of locations that are actually reached.